Jhgomez/sopes1/Clase/notes.md

 # Class 13 (12/18/24)
 ## Services
 To this commands we can add `-o yaml --dry-run` to get the yaml printed on CLI.
 Kubernetes can talk to another service but you have to move firewall and create rules to be able to do it.
-When you set up a service it generates the "yaml" serice yaml file and again the labels will match labels in deploy and/or files
+When you set up a service it generates the "yaml" serice yaml file and again the labels will match labels in deploy and/or files.

 * `kubectl expose deployment <label_name> --port=<port> --target-port=<port> --type=ClusterIP`
 * `kubectl expose deployment <label_name> --port=<port> --target-port=<port> --type=NodePort`